Psychiatric care &

 Finding the right care can be overwhelming.
 At Emora Health, we connect you with expert psychiatric specialists who provide holistic care — designed around you.

-Our team includes board-certified Psychiatric Mental Health Nurse Practitioners (PMHNPs), child and adolescent psychiatric specialists, clinicians licensed in your state, and providers trained in pediatric and adolescent psychopharmacology.
-All prescribing clinicians follow state and federal guidelines and conduct regular follow-up appointments.
+Our team includes board-certified Psychiatric Mental Health Nurse Practitioners (PMHNPs) and child and adolescent psychiatric specialists.
+Every prescriber is licensed in your state, trained to prescribe medication safely for kids and teens, and meets with you regularly to check in.
+We follow all state and federal guidelines.

 Get started – with a licensed clinician in as little as 48 hours